GideonWolfe/nix/readme.md

 <summary style="display:inline;"><h3>TODO</h3></summary>

 ## Initial steps required for setup
 * Calendars and Contacts
     * `vdirsyncer discover calendar_gmail` to initialize auth to vdirsyncer
     * `vdirsyncer discover contacts_gmail` to initialize auth to vdirsyncer
     * there's a couple things you have to agree too, like creating the local calendar files, how to automate this?

 * Set up browser plugins
-        * ~/.config/darkreader.darkreader.json needs to be manually imported via darkreader settings (FF and Chromium)
+    * ~/.config/darkreader/darkreader.json needs to be manually imported via darkreader settings (FF and Chromium)
     * New Tab Override (FF) and New Tab URL (Chromium) needs to be set to point at http://localhost:9876

 * Discord
     * Vesktop has to be launched for a first time setup
     * You have to select "Stylix" theme in "Theme" settings page
     * Can I force enable this through settings.json?
 Maybe use JQ
+    * Login

+* KDE Connect
+    * Add your device

+* Signal Desktop
+    * Verify/add device

 ## Nixvim

 * `lualine` config not advanced enough for me to inject mode formatting function
     * I checked in matrix and they want to fix/update this

 ## Vesktop

 * Find way to automate plugin installation (in settings.json) but there are "stateful" lines in that file, how to programatically chnge?
 JQ?
 * Find a way to automate theme selection to stylix (settings.json)
 * change the color values in top level settings.json for splash screen, it doesn't use hex though

 ## Real Time Audio (for music production)